WCPV: History

 Vox AM/FM merged its two sports stations on October 1, 2021, moving the "Game" brand and programming to WEAV, which had previously carried CBS Sports Radio as "The Zone".
-The station also added two FM translators...In Burlington at 97.1 and in Plattsburgh at 105.9.
 Following a week simulcasting WEAV and a weekend of airing nature sounds as a stunt, WCPV switched to country music as "101.3 The Wolf" on October 11, 2021.

-That station bills itself as "Everything Country" and carries Booby Bones in the morning with local personalities following throughout the day.
+On March 9, 2026, WCPV changed its format from country to a simulcast of news/talk-formatted WVMT (620 AM).